OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ## 🔹 License / Usage

 **Ecosystem policy**
-- Each repository declares its own license and usage notes in its `README.md`.
+Each repository declares its own license and usage notes in its `README.md`.

+### ✅ Open-Standard Projects
-- **Open-standard projects (SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet)**
+**(SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet, SSM-Browse)**

+These projects are released as **Open Standards**, meaning:

-  are free to implement with **no registration or fees**, provided formulas, envelopes, lanes, and stamps
+- free implementation with **no registration or fees**
-  are implemented exactly as declared in a published manifest and any changes are clearly documented.
-  Open-standard projects remain research frameworks — they simply offer more permissive,
-  implementation-friendly terms for integration, extension, and experimentation.
+- allowed in personal, institutional, research, or commercial systems
+- full permission to modify, extend, or redistribute
+- no exclusivity or vendor lock-in
+- formulas, envelopes, lanes, stamps, and manifest-declared logic must remain deterministic and transparent
+- strictly **observation-only**; Value layer must remain untouched

+Open-standard projects are designed for **global, frictionless adoption**.

+### 📘 Research Frameworks — CC BY-NC 4.0
-- **All other Shunyaya standards remain research frameworks released under CC BY-NC 4.0.**
+All other Shunyaya standards (core symbolic mathematics, theoretical layers, documents, examples) remain under **CC BY-NC 4.0**:
-  Their *documents, examples, and site text* are CC BY-NC 4.0, and the standards themselves are not licensed for commercial use or exclusive stewardship.

-- Unless explicitly marked otherwise in a repo, narrative material across the ecosystem follows **CC BY-NC 4.0**.
+- attribution required
+- non-commercial usage
-  No warranty.
-No endorsement or affiliation implied.
+- no warranty; no endorsement or affiliation implied

-**Attribution requirement**
-- When implementing or adapting, cite the concept name of the relevant standard, e.g.:

-  - **“Shunyaya Symbolic Mathematical Data Exchange (SSMDE)”**
-  - **“Shunyaya Symbolic Mathematical Temperature (SSMT)”**
-  - **“Shunyaya Symbolic Mathematical Network (SSM-NET)”**
-  - **“Shunyaya Symbolic Mathematical Electrical Quantities (SSMEQ)”**
-  - **“Shunyaya Symbolic Mathematical Clock Kernel (SSM-ClockKe)”**
-  - **“Shunyaya Symbolic Mathematical Tweet (SSM-Tweet)”**

-**Safety**
+These standards define foundational mathematical constructs and therefore require attribution, unlike the Open-Standard category.

+### ⚠️ Safety
-- All Shunyaya materials are **observation-only** scaffolds intended to aid governance, auditability, and reproducibility.
+All Shunyaya materials are **observation-only** scaffolds intended for transparency, auditability, structural analysis, and reproducibility.

-  Do not use as the sole gate in life-critical systems without independent verification and domain-appropriate redundancies.
+They must **not** be used as decision gates in life-critical, safety-critical, or high-risk systems without independent verification and appropriate redundancies.

+---

 This `Shunyaya-Symbolic-Mathematics-Master-Docs` repository is an index and navigation layer.
-It does not grant exclusivity or stewardship over any domain; it exists to make the work visible, auditable, and useful to humanity.
+It grants no exclusivity or stewardship over any domain; it exists to make the work visible, auditable, and useful to humanity.

 ---